Peter Matera: Club Champion at last

 After four top five finishes in the strong West Coast team of the 1990s, Matera won his first Club Champion Award in 1997.
 Finishing two votes clear of fellow Eagles' champion Dean Kemp.
 Despite only winning the award once, Matera's consistency throughout the 1990s elevates his status amongst West Coast greats.

 The Demon decision

 The most controversial moment of Peter Matera's career came in late 1997 when he shocked the football world by declaring his intentions to leave the West Coast Eagles and join the Melbourne Football Club via the pre-season draft for the 1998 season.
 Citing a desire to play more at the MCG, Matera's announcement triggered major public outcry in Western Australia and saw many of his longtime Eagles teammates, including captain John Worsfold visit Matera's home (which was staked out by the media).
 Days after news of Matera's defection broke, he did a back flip, agreeing to stay on at the West Coast Eagles.
-While he remained in the blue and gold for the rest of his career, many believed his form slump in 1998 was a result of the extreme pressure he was placed under as a result of his decision to originally leave the club.